Sub-keV dark matter can strongly ionize molecular clouds

 We have also estimated what could be the effect of adding the ionization from CRs in {\it L1551}.
 Since CRs are expected to be the ionization agents in the interstellar medium, their effect will be dominant.
 In fact, previous predictions expect the ionization of {\it L1551} to be totally explained by CRs~\cite{Phan:2022iaq}.
-To remain conservative in our estimation, we adopt the CR ionization calculated in Ref.~\cite{Phan:2022iaq}, pointing towards an ionization rate between $10^{-17}$~s$^{-1}$ and $5.1 \times 10^{-18}$~s$^{-1}$ in the diffusive regime.
-This will be the contribution to the ionization of {\it L1551} explained by standard physics.
-We adopt the most conservative value of this estimation, $\zeta_{H_{2}} = 10^{-17}$~s$^{-1}$ in our calculation.
-We find that adding this contribution leads to around a factor of $3$ better constraints below $1$~keV for both decay and annihilation.
+We adopt the CR ionization calculated in Ref.~\cite{Phan:2022iaq}, pointing towards an ionization rate between $10^{-17}$~s$^{-1}$ and $5.1 \times 10^{-18}$~s$^{-1}$ in the diffusive regime.
+We adopt the most conservative value of this estimation, $\zeta_{H_{2}} = 10^{-17}$~s$^{-1}$ in our calculation, and find that adding this contribution leads to around a factor of $3$ better constraints below $1$~keV for both decay and annihilation.
 This rough approach illustrates the improvement expected in the derived limits when accounting for the background ionization of CRs.
 A similar estimation could be made for clouds that are located farther away from the Solar System, but this would require a precise modeling of the distribution of low-energy CRs, and the uncertainties would be very important.

 These model-independent constraints for DM producing two photons can be directly expressed as constraints in the coupling of different feebly interacting particles, such as ALPs, scalars or sterile neutrinos.
 We calculate our constraint on the coupling of ALPs with photons as~\cite{Carenza:2024ehj}